ClementRivaille/orchestre-js/doc/api.md

 ## Metronome

-Count beats, and give the time of next beat occurence
+Count beats, and give the time of next beat occurrence

 **Kind**: global class
 **Properties**